Maritime transport: Typical in-transit times

 A cargo ship sailing from a European port to a US one will typically take 10–12 days depending on water currents and other factors.
 To make container ship transport more economical, ship operators sometimes reduce cruising speed, thereby increasing transit time, to reduce fuel consumption, a strategy referred to as "slow steaming".

+History

+Maritime transport began in prehistory: around 4000 BCE, when people living in river-valley and coastal societies, such as in Mesopotamia, developed basic watercraft to move people, food and goods along waterways.
+Over millennia, the invention of sails and refined hull-building techniques enabled increasingly complex seafaring, laying the foundations for ancient maritime trade routes and long-distance commerce.

+For much of history, maritime trade relied on relatively simple ships transporting bulk cargo or loose goods ("break-bulk" cargo), loaded and unloaded manually at ports.
+With the rise of global trade in the 20th century, this labor-intensive method became a bottleneck for efficiency.

+From then onward, standardised containers and purpose-built container ships replaced much of the older trade methods, boosting the speed, scale, and reliability of international maritime freight and enabling interconnected global supply chains of today.

 Professional mariners

 This map of shipping routes illustrates the relative density of commercial shipping in the world's oceans.

 A ship's complement can be divided into four categories: